psyinfra/HTCrystalBall/README.md

     └──────────────┴───────────┴──────────┴──────────────────┴───────────────────────┴───────────┴────────────────────────┴───────────────────┘

 ## Testing
-Make sure you have the neccessary python modules:
+Make sure you have the necessary python modules:

 `pip3 install pytest`